ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_6.rst

 - The minimum required ansible.netcommon version has been bumped to v2.6.1.
 - Updated base plugin references to ansible.netcommon.
 - `nxos_facts` - change default gather_subset to `min` from `!config` (https://github.com/ansible-collections/cisco.nxos/issues/418).
 - nxos_file_copy has been rewritten as a module.
 This change also removes the dependency on pexpect for file_pull operation.
-Since this now uses AnsibleModule class for argspec validation, the validation messages will be slighlty different.
+Since this now uses AnsibleModule class for argspec validation, the validation messages will be slightly different.
 Expect changes in the return payload in some cases.
 All functionality remains unchanged.

 community.aws
 ~~~~~~~~~~~~~

 - community.aws collection - The community.aws collection has dropped support for ``botocore<1.19.0`` and ``boto3<1.16.0``.
-Most modules will continue to work with older versions of the AWS SDK, however compatability with older versions of the SDK is not guaranteed and will not be tested.
+Most modules will continue to work with older versions of the AWS SDK, however compatibility with older versions of the SDK is not guaranteed and will not be tested.
 When using older versions of the SDK a warning will be emitted by Ansible (https://github.com/ansible-collections/community.aws/pull/809).
 - s3_bucket_notifications - refactor module to support SNS / SQS targets as well as the existing support for Lambda functions (https://github.com/ansible-collections/community.aws/issues/140).

 community.general